pete88b/storage_tools/README.md

 > The goal of this project is to make it easy to work with local or cloud storage as part of a data science workflow.

+## Key Features

+### You can access a dataset with a single command ...

+e.g. `download_dataset azure_demo mnist/hand_drawn_digits`

+### ... or a few lines of python

+You can import the storage tools module, create a client and download your dataset.

+### You don't put secret keys in your code

+Secret keys live in their own files and the storage tool client knows how to find them.

+### Datasets are version controlled

+Storage tools makes it easy to
+- manage multiple versions of a dataset and
+- know which version of the dataset you are working with locally.

 ## Install

 `pip install storage_tools`